Wild Rivers Project, 3 x 66 Canoe Project, Findhorn, Scotland

 Catching Up – the second and third canoes – 03/04

-So today is the 3rd of April and its about the second day of work using the actual guidebook written by Mr Schulz to build our cape falcon 66 canoes for our environmental education river journey.
+So today is the 3rd of April and it’s about the second day of work using the actual guidebook written by Mr Schulz to build our cape falcon 66 canoes for our environmental education river journey.
 I think it’s fair to say we’re already noticing significant differences in both process and outcome compared to when we were just taking (occasionally) educated guesses and having a go based on free content from Youtube.

 But now it gets interesting.
 As we progress with our second and third canoes according to the handbook, we are already beginning to notice differences.
 At the very least it’s going a lot faster now and not least because we’ve got a bit more experience.
 The sheer mathematics provided in the handbook is speeding up our progress no end.

-Perhaps more importantly than speed, the gunwales for our second and third canoes are proving to be rather significantly different in shape.
+The gunwales for our second and third canoes are proving to be rather significantly different in shape.
 Chiefly, wider and more tastefully asymetrical.
 This is promising.
 Our new gunwale shape looks very pleasing.

 However – it has already got us thinking about which of us is going to be attempting to run this river in canoe number one!

-Before we get started we would like to warn/prepare you for the mixed jumble of metric and imperial values, we are just as scrambed as you! a bunch of brits doing it US style…
+Before we get started we would like to warn/prepare you for the mixed jumble of metric and imperial values, we are just as scrambled as you! a bunch of brits doing it US style…

 Timber – 25/03